Abraham Accords: Economic impact

 While Israel and the Emirates had long-maintained de facto recognition in areas of business including the diamond trade, and high tech industries including artificial intelligence and defense, the accord opened the door to a much wider range of economic cooperation, including formal investments.
 In November 2021, OurCrowd Arabia became the first Israeli venture capital firm to receive a license from the Abu Dhabi Global Market (ADGM), and in November 2022, OurCrowd launched Integrated Data Intelligence Ltd. (IDI), offering artificial intelligence for business, in Abu Dhabi as part of a $60 million joint investment with the Abu Dhabi Investment Office.
 Together with OurCrowd, in November 2022, fintech company Liquidity Group opened an office as part of a $545 million government incentive program.

 A host of Israeli and Emirati law enterprises including law firms and healthcare providers announced collaborations.
 Lishot, an Israeli water quality testing company was among the first Israeli firms making direct deliveries to Dubai.
 A number of kosher restaurants were opened in the Emirates to cater to Jewish visitors.
 Abu Dhabi Investment Office opened its first overseas branch in Israel.
 Emirati businesses and individuals began acquiring stakes in Israeli assets, such as Beitar Jerusalem football team, Haifa Port Company, and Israir Airlines.

 According to Israel's Ministry of Defense, the value of Israeli defense exports to countries with which it normalized relations in 2020 reached $791 million.

 Trump's envoy Jared Kushner, his treasury secretary Steve Mnuchin, and his ambassador to Israel David Friedman, now have ownership stakes in funds receiving billions of dollars of investments directly from the governments of Saudi Arabia, the Emirates, and Qatar, raising complaints about conflicts of interest.

+In early 2026, Israel's Finance Ministry announced that the country had raised $6 billion through an international bond offering, attracting investment interest from about 300 investors in over 30 countries, including some states that have signed the Abraham Accords, reflecting broader economic engagement following the normalization agreements.

 Environmental impact

 On August 14, 2021, the Associated Press reported that a secret oil deal between Israel and the Emirates, struck in 2020 as part of the Abraham Accords, had turned the Israeli resort town of Eilat into a waypoint for Emirati oil headed for Western markets.
 It was expected to endanger the Red Sea reefs, which host some of the greatest coral diversity on the planet.
-As Jordan, Egypt, and Saudi Arabia also share the gulf's waters, an ecological disaster was likely to impact their ecosystems.
+As Jordan, Egypt, and Saudi Arabia also share the gulf's waters, an ecological disaster would likely impact their ecosystems as well.